Unity-Technologies/SynthDet/docs/Readme.md

 * Evaluating a dataset - [Dataset Evaluation with Dataset Insights framework](https://datasetinsights.readthedocs.io/en/0.2.5/Evaluation_Tutorial.html)
 * Running your model with a mobile app - [SynthDet Viewer AR App](https://github.com/Unity-Technologies/perception-synthdet-demo-app)

-## How does the SynthDet Unity project work?
-This project utilizes the Unity [Perception](https://github.com/Unity-Technologies/com.unity.perception) package for randomizing the environment and capturing ground-truth on each frame.
-Randomization includes elements such as lighting, camera post processing, object placement, and background.
-Visit [this page](UnityProjectOverview.md) for a brief overview on how ground truth generation and domain randomization are achieved in SynthDet.

-Furthermore, in order to learn how to create a project like SynthDet from scratch using the Perception package, we recommend you follow the [Perception Tutorial](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation~/Tutorial/TUTORIAL.md).
+In order to learn how to create a project like SynthDet from scratch using the Perception package, we recommend you follow the [Perception Tutorial](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation~/Tutorial/TUTORIAL.md).

 ## Additional documentation
 * [Overview on how the SynthDet Unity project works](UnityProjectOverview.md)